 Visitors to Vienna can choose between thousands of fabulous fancy coffee houses.
 Allow me to point out another; Café Dommayer.
-Not quite the flagship, but arguably the jewel in the crown of the Oberlaa confectionery chain, this café has a rich history, it being a former casino and haunt of both Strauss father and Strauss son, the so-called King of the Waltz.
+Not quite the flagship, but arguably the jewel in the crown of the Oberlaa confectionery chain, this café has a rich history.
+It is a former casino and a haunt of both Strauss father and Strauss son, the so-called King of the Waltz.
 Before it was a cafe back in the 1800s, regular concerts were held at this place.

 It is quite far away from the centre but very close to a tourist hub, the Schönbrunn palace, in the prosperous district of Hietzing.
 This place doesn’t serve the city’s cheapest coffee, but let me assure you: the kitchen is fabulous and it is certainly somewhere to come and impress guests if the famous palace is on your tourist itinerary.